lesaint/lesaint.github.io/_drafts/damapping-is-a-bean-mapping-stack.md

 # Acknowledgments

-I would like to thanks [@jcgay](https://twitter.com/jchristophegay) and [@fbiville](https://twitter.com/fbiville) for their feedback on this article and DAMapping in general.
+I would like to thanks [@jcgay](https://twitter.com/jchristophegay) and [@fbiville](https://twitter.com/fbiville) for their feedback and support on this article and DAMapping in general.